Arts

 Ronald Leopold has served as executive director of one of the most visited museum sites in Europe—the Anne Frank House in Amsterdam—since 2011.
 Now, in a move he sees as a “stand against antisemitism” and Holocaust denial, Leopold has brought the Anne Frank House to New York City with a full-scale recreation of the annex rooms where Frank, her family and four other Jews hid for two years.

-“Anne Frank: The Exhibition”—on display at the Center for Jewish History through April—takes visitors on a journey through Anne Frank’s life, set against the rise of the Nazi regime and the backdrop of World War II.
-The exhibition provides context for Anne’s experiences, beginning with her early years in Frankfurt followed by her family’s move to Amsterdam in 1934 to escape Nazi persecution, her arrest in 1944, her deportation to the Westerbork transit camp in the Netherlands and, later, to the Auschwitz-Birkenau concentration camp in Nazi-occupied Poland.
+“Anne Frank The Exhibition” is on display at the Center for Jewish History through the end of October, extended from the original April closing due to its popularity.
+The show takes visitors on a journey through Anne Frank’s life, set against the rise of the Nazi regime and the backdrop of World War II.
+The exhibition provides context for Anne’s experiences, beginning with her early years in Frankfurt followed by her family’s move to Amsterdam in 1934 to escape Nazi persecution, her arrest in 1944, her deportation to the Westerbork transit camp in the Netherlands and, later, to Auschwitz.
 The show concludes with the tragic end of Anne’s life at the Bergen-Belsen concentration camp in Germany at the age of 15.

 Leopold, 64, who lives in Amsterdam and lectures around the world on behalf of the museum, has called the Anne Frank House “the world’s most famous empty space”—haunted by the absence of the family that once lived there.
-In a phone interview a few weeks before the opening of this groundbreaking exhibition on January 27, which is International Holocaust Remembrance Day.
+He spoke to Hadassah Magazine a few weeks before the opening of the exhibition in New York City on January 27, International Holocaust Remembrance Day.
 This interview has been edited for brevity and clarity.

 What inspired you to stage this exhibition to New York City?